Ladies and gentlemen, there is a terror in our skies that can no longer be ignored.

 One in particular, however, told of an event in June 1873 in which a farmer witnessed “an enormous serpent…as large and long as telegraph ole…of a yellow striped color.”
 The serpent appeared to be riding through a cloud, moving just like a snake, heading east.

-A long time ago, I also shared an odd story about a “dragon” spotted in the clouds above China.
+I once saw an odd story about a “dragon” spotted in the clouds above China.
 Was it a hoax?
 A strange cloud formation?
 Or could this “dragon” be related to the sky serpent described above?
 Don’t answer that.